 We’re thrilled to have this exceptional Sormani piece back in our showroom on consignment.
-Works by Sormani are increasingly rare, particularly examples that retain their original mechanisms, label, and overall integrity like this one – making this a rare opportunity to acquire a fully realized piece by one of Paris’s most respected 19th-century cabinetmakers.
+Works by Sormani are increasingly rare, particularly examples that retain their original mechanisms, label, and overall integrity like this one – making this a rare opportunity to acquire a fully realized piece by one of Paris’s most respected 19th-century furniture makers.

-A Napoleon III style cylinder secretary desk by renowned designer Sormani, in burl Thuya wood with rosewood interior elements and extensive gilt bronze mounts throughout.
+A Napoleon III period cylinder secretary desk by renowned designer Sormani, circa 1860, in burl Thuya wood with rosewood interior elements and extensive gilt bronze mounts throughout.
 The upper section is surmounted by a pierced gilt gallery above two drawers, all secured by a single working key that operates the full locking system.
 When turned, the spring-loaded cylinder front releases smoothly, opening to a fitted interior with multiple drawers, open compartments, and a royal blue mohair writing surface.
+The case is shaped with serpentine sides and raised on cabriole legs mounted with finely cast gilt bronze mounts terminating in sabots.
+Additional ormolu mounts highlight the apron, corners, and drawer surrounds.

 Dimensions: